google/skia/src/gpu/gradients/README.md

 now, the master effect assumes an untiled t is output in sk_OutColor.x by the layout and it tiles solely off of that value.

-However, layouts can output a negative value in the w component to invalidate the gradient location (currently on the two point conical gradient does this).
+However, layouts can output a negative value in the y component to invalidate the gradient location (currently on the two point conical gradient does this).
 When invalidated, the master effect outputs transparent black and does not invoke the child processor.
 Other than this condition, any value in y, z, or w are passed into the colorizer unmodified.
 The colorizer should assume that the valid tiled t value is in sk_InColor.x and can safely ignore y, z, and w.

+Layouts that potentially reject pixels (i.e. could output a negative y value) must not report kPreservesOpaqueInput_OptimizationFlag.
+Layouts that never reject a pixel should report kPreservesOpaqueInput_OptimizationFlag since the master effects can optimize away checking if the layout rejects a pixel.

 Currently there are color interpolators (colorizers) for analytic color cases (evaluated directly on the GPU) and sampling a generated texture map.